Special Needs Children

 An array of symptoms accompany the development of cleft lip and palate.
 The most common functional difficulties that accompany cleft lip and palate include:

-1) Feeding difficulties: one of the earliest challenges
+1) Feeding difficulties: It is one of the earliest challenges and often one of the most difficult to tackle owing to less knowledge.

 2) Hearing difficulties and repeated ear infections: A common clinical observation among children with cleft palate is high prevalence of recurrent upper and lower respiratory tract infection.

-3) Teeth: Misaligned teeth, irregular spacing and crossbites are common issues.
+3) Teeth and related dental issues: Missing teeth, misaligned teeth, malformed teeth, irregular spacing and crossbites are common issues.

 4) Mental retardation: If the cleft is part of a cluster of other problems (a syndrome), learning ability is sometimes affected.
 It is estimated that more than 40% of children with cleft palate but without cleft lip have it as part of a syndrome.
 Van der Woude syndrome, Pierre Robin sequence, Stickler syndrome and Treacher Collins syndrome are some of the syndromes related with cleft lip and palate.